Antoine de Noailles

 Coat of arms of the counts and dukes of Noailles (gules, a bend or).

-Antoine, 1st comte de Noailles (4 September 1504 – 11 March 1563) became admiral of France, and was ambassador in England for three years, 1553–1556, maintaining a gallant but unsuccessful rivalry with the Spanish ambassador, Simon Renard.
+Antoine, 1st count of Noailles (4 September 1504 – 11 March 1563) was ambassador in England for three years, 1553–1556, maintaining a gallant but unsuccessful rivalry with the Spanish ambassador, Simon Renard.

 Antoine was the eldest of three brothers who served as French diplomats, three of the 19 children of Louis de Noailles and Catherine de Pierre-Buffière.
 His brothers Gilles and François were clergymen and diplomats.

 Diplomatic career

 His career started at the age of 25 with a trip with Francis de la Tour, Viscount of Turenne, to Spain to arrange the marriage of Francis I of France with Eleanor of Austria, and he signed the final marriage contract.
 He then helped in the Italian wars and two missions to Scotland in 1548.
 Noailles helped to equip the ships at Brest and Le Havre which sailed to Scotland to carry Mary, Queen of Scots from Dumbarton.

 Antoine de Noailles came to London on 30 April 1553 and served as ambassador, as a replacement for his cousin, René de Laval de Boisdauphin, until 4 June 1556.
-After the death of Edward VI of England, he found himself to be a rival of the Imperial ambassador Simon Renard, who was more in the favour of Mary I of England and her government.
+After the death of Edward VI, he found himself to be a rival of the Imperial ambassador Simon Renard, who was more in the favour of Mary I and her government, while Noailles and French policy had supported the accession of Lady Jane Grey.
+Noailles became an ally of the Venetian ambassador Giacomo Soranzo.